MicrosoftDocs/Viva/Viva/goals/create-viva-goals-team-from-m365-group.md

 ### Use the left nav

 If you already own a Microsoft 365 group or Microsoft Teams team, you'll find that group under *Create team from groups* in the left nav in Viva Goals.
-Select the group, then select **Confirm** in the resulting dialog. <!--Editor's Note: Instructions unclear.
-"You can choose the group that you want to use as Viva Goals team, click and confirm, to easily start using that group."
-Also, images unclear.
-Note: Images will be replaced.-->
+Select the group, then select **Confirm** in the resulting dialog.

 ![Screenshot that shows a view of a Viva Goals user's OKRs tab, including the Create team from groups section in the left nav.](..\media\goals\viva-goals-teams\m365-team-creation.png)